Caught looking: Tigers new bat boy taken by old ball trick

-He won't be the last one, for sure, because every year, stories grow about teams sending earnest, young employees on searches for nonexistent ballpark items as a playful rite of passage.
+He won't be the last one, for sure.
+Every year, stories grow about teams sending earnest, young employees on searches for nonexistent ballpark items.
+It's a playful rite of passage.

-Mets assistant general manager John Ricco recalled an intern at Citi Field last season who was dispatched to retrieve the left-handed fungo bats.
+Mets assistant general manager John Ricco recalled an intern at Citi Field last season.
+The intern was sent to retrieve the left-handed fungo bats.

-This gag played out at the Tigers' spring training park, fittingly named Joker Marchant Stadium in honor of a local official.
+This gag played out at the Tigers' spring training park.
+The Lakeland facility is fittingly named Joker Marchant Stadium.
+It is in honor of a local official.

-Ward's quest began when Detroit third base coach Dave Clark said he needed the key and suggested the umpires might have it.
+Ward's quest began when Detroit third base coach Dave Clark said he needed the key.
+He suggested the umpires might have it.
 Wearing his Tigers uniform and a batting helmet, Ward knocked on the door at the umps' locker room and politely asked.